fishcus/KAP-manual/en/integration/qlik.en.md

    Once you defined such script, Qlik Sense can generate SQL based on this script for your report.

-   It is recommended that you define Dimension and Measure corresponding to the Dimension and Measure in the KAP Cube.
+   It is recommended that you define Dimension and Measure corresponding to the Dimension and Measure in the Kyligence Enterprise Cube.

    The whole script has been posted for your reference.

-   You may also be able to utilize KAP built-in functions by creating a Native expression, for example: `NATIVE('extract(month from PART_DT)') `
+   You may also be able to utilize Kyligence Enterprise built-in functions by creating a Native expression, for example: `NATIVE('extract(month from PART_DT)') `

    Make sure to update `LIB CONNECT TO 'kylin';` to the DSN you created.